 Other sites featuring constructed scripts

-Some advice on creating alphabets
+Some advice on creating alphabets and fonts

 Free online image and photo editors